Week of

 your Labels

-Reading nutritional facts on food labels can be a little confusing.
+Reading nutritional facts on food labels can be

-The government requirement to list information about fats, cholesterol,
+to list information about fats, cholesterol, fiber,

-grams, percentages, calories and footnotes.
-Many Americans ignore
+mix of grams, percentages, calories and footnotes.

-their caloric intake and do not understand the nutritional value
+do not understand the nutritional value of the

-healthier dietary goals.
-Here are some tips to make you become
+some tips to make you become an educated and healthier

-an educated and healthier consumer.
-Click on each area for a complete
+consumer.
+Click on each area for a complete description.

-Week of
+Week

-May 7, 2006
+of May 7, 2010

 Reducing